usuaero/MachUpX/examples/How_To_Create_Input_Files.md

             "ac_offset" : (float, array, or string, optional) Gives the offset of the section aerodynamic center from the quarter chord as a fraction of the chord.
-A positive value puts the aerodynamic center in front of the quarter shord.
+A positive value puts the aerodynamic center behind of the quarter chord.
                 Defined the same as "twist".
 Defaults to 0.

             "airfoil" : (string or array, optional)